Inez Andrews: Biography

 Inez McConico was born in Birmingham, Alabama, to Theodore and Pauline McConico.
 Her mother died when she was two years old.
-Her father, a coal miner, was often out of work during the Great Depression.
+Her father later remarried Arzulia Thomas.Her father, a coal miner, was often out of work during the Great Depression.
 Andrews traveled a tough road to gospel stardom.
 She began singing as a child in church and began songwriting as a young mother in Birmingham.
 Andrews was working six days a week, ten hours a day for 18 dollars a week, while "washing, ironing, cooking, keep up with the kids."
 With her busy life in her youth, she felt that life had to have more to offer her.
 As she pondered that prayerfully, she picked up "a pencil and a brown paper bag" and began to write.
 Thus began her songwriting career.
 Andrews began her singing career in the 1940s with two groups in Birmingham, Alabama: Carter's Choral Ensemble and the Original Gospel Harmonettes.
 By the mid-1950s, the Harmonettes were one of the nation's top gospel groups, with Andrews the understudy for the group's lead singer, Dorothy Love Coates.
 Coates recommended Andrews to the Caravans, and she eventually moved north to Chicago to become widely known as that group's first successful singer, leading them to the high of their popularity in the 1950s and early 1960s.

 In 1962, Andrews left the Caravans to start her own group, Inez Andrews and the Andrewettes.
 They toured the country performing songs such as "It's in My Heart" and her composition "(Lord I Wonder) What Will Tomorrow Bring?".
 By 1967 she was touring as a soloist.

 In the 1960s, Andrews' solo work and songwriting further ensconced her in the gospel pantheon.
 Her songs were recorded by many artists, including The Mighty Clouds of Joy and Aretha Franklin.
 Andrews became one of the major stars of gospel's golden age, with The Caravans songs such as "Lord Keep Me Day By Day", "Remember Me", "I Won't Be Back" and several other hits in which Andrews was lead vocalist, including "Mary Don't You Weep", "I'm Not Tired Yet", "Make It In", "He Won't Deny Me" and "I'm Willing".

 In 2006, she released a reunion album with The Caravans, Albertina Walker, Dorothy Norwood, and original soprano Delores Washington, entitled Paved the Way.